Do the maths Minister: R3.65/litre is absurd

 Finally, it must be resupportered that today, and as has been the case for decades, SANRAL receives annual allocations from Treasury (plus other mechanisms) to fund road infrastructure projects.
 These funds come from the national fiscus, into which the fuel levy is fed.
 Today’s fuel levy of approximately R50bn (est) generates double the value it did during the 2009 tax year (R24,9bn – Source: SARS), which was when the GFIP construction started.
 OUTA is not suggesting the proposed R0.10c fuel levy should be ring-fenced.
 Treasury should merely continue to do what they have been doing and simply allocate the required R2.2bn tax receipts to SANRAL to settle the GFIP bonds.
 This is well within their rights and requires no change in policy.

-“It is this kind of misinformation and gross exaggeration that leads to further mistrust in our Government,” says Wayne Duvenage, OUTA’s Chairperson.
+“It is this kind of misinformation and gross exaggeration that leads to further mistrust in our Government,” says Wayne Duvenage, Chairperson of the Opposition to Urban Tolling Alliance (OUTA).
 “Statements like these are intimidatory and we sincerely believe the Minister’s office is being misled by whoever is advising her on these figures.
 This also raises concerns that the Minister might not be taking the necessary time or seeking expertise to challenge SANRAL on their claims and calculations.
 Quite frankly, this is becoming an embarrassing situation for the Minister and the country.”